cloudmesh/cloudmesh1/docs/source/plan/design.rst

    * Provide integration with various monitoring tools so we can identify IMPORTANT status for shifting resources to services
    * Provide simple reservation interface
    * Have first a human scheduler using simple cloudmesh commands
-   * Provide abstraction to bare metal provisioning so we are independent from teefaa, openstack bare metal, moab, slurm, cobler bare metal provisioning.
+   * Provide abstraction to bare metal provisioning so we are independent from openstack bare metal, moab, slurm, cobler bare metal provisioning.
 Provide only absolute necessary
        *  Biggest issue is that we have ongoing production and that both ways require essentially a *vanilla* cluster
        *  Networking